sodafoundation/architecture-analysis/specs/capri/Passwor_Encryption_Design.md

 ### Performance impact

-None
+Note:These parts of hotpot should be considered encrypted:
+Southward volume drivers or other drivers: multi-cloud, dorado, fusionstorage, cinder.
+These parts use user name and password to connect with hotpot.
+Northward plugin:csi.
+These parts use user name and password to get token from keystone.

 ### Other deployer impact

-When multi-cloud, dorado, cinder, kubernetes, keystone docking the OpenSDS, user needs to change the value of enable_encrypted and pwd_encrypter in the configuration file to decide whether to encrypt the password and choose which encryption tool to use or keep the default values.
+When multi-cloud, dorado, cinder, kubernetes, keystone connect with the OpenSDS, user needs to change the value of enable_encrypted and pwd_encrypter in the configuration file to decide whether to encrypt the password and choose which encryption tool to use or keep the default one.

 ### Developer impact

-Developers can implement their own encryption and decryption functions in the OpenSDS encryption framework according to their own needs.
+Developers can implement their own encryption and decryption functions in the OpenSDS encryption framework based on their requirements.
+If there are new parts added to hotpot, you should consider whether to encrypt password.

 ## Use Cases